Corus Entertainment: Establishment

-Growth, acquisitions
+Growth and acquisitions

 In September 2000, after negotiations and rumoured offers by other studios, Corus announced that it would acquire the Toronto-based animation studio Nelvana for $540 million; the deal was considered to be a complement to its children's television networks (which had often acquired programming from Nelvana), including YTV, Treehouse, and its stakes in Family Channel, Teletoon, and its French counterpart Télétoon.
 Corus also stated that it planned to use the purchase to help launch a preschool-oriented cable network in the U.S.

 In March 2001, in response to complaints by the CRTC over its near-monopoly on ownership of children's specialty channels in Canada, Corus sold its stake in Family Channel to Astral Media for $126.9 million, making it a sister channel to The Movie Network and giving them full ownership.
-Corus also sold its stake in the Western Canadian pay-per-view service Viewers Choice to Shaw Communications for $22.6 million, and acquired the Women's Television Network (WTN) from Shaw (which had bought its parent, Moffat Communications, for its cablesystem assets) for $132.6 million.
+Corus also sold its stake in the Western Canadian pay-per-view service Viewers Choice to Shaw for $22.6 million, and acquired the Women's Television Network (WTN) from Shaw (which had acquired the channel through its acquisition of cable provider Moffat Communications) for $132.6 million.
 In August 2002, Corus sold CKDO and CKGE-FM to Durham Radio.

-In May 2002, Corus announced that it had acquired a 50% stake in Locomotion, a Latin American Spanish-language channel focusing primarily of animated television series targeting teens and young adults.
+On March 4, 2002, Corus announced that it would sell Klutz, which had been acquired two years prior as part of their purchase of Nelvana, to American publishing company Scholastic with the acquisition being completed by the following month.
+In May of that same year, Corus announced that it had acquired a 50% stake in Locomotion, a Latin American Spanish-language channel focusing primarily of animated television series targeting teens and young adults.
 Hearst Corporation owned the other half.

+In 2003, Doug Murphy replaced John Cassaday as CEO.

-In March 2004, Corus and Astral announced that it would acquire and swap radio stations in Quebec; Corus acquired the Radiomédia network (including CKAC) and Quebec City's CFOM, while Astral acquired CFVM-FM Amqui, CJOI-FM and CIKI-FM Rimouski, CFZZ-FM Saint-Jean-sur-Richelieu, and CJDM-FM Drummondville.
+In March 2004, Corus and Astral announced that it would acquire and swap radio stations in Quebec; Corus acquired the Radiomédia network (including CKAC), Quebec City's CFOM, and Sherbrooke's CKTS, while Astral acquired CFVM-FM Amqui, CJOI-FM and CIKI-FM Rimouski, CFZZ-FM Saint-Jean-sur-Richelieu, and CJDM-FM Drummondville.
 Corus also sold its Red Deer, Alberta stations CKGY-FM and CIZZ-FM to Newcap Radio.

 In July 2007, Corus acquired CKBT-FM and CJZZ-FM from Canwest.
 In June 2008, CHRC was sold to the ownership group of the Quebec Remparts hockey team.